seananderson/portfolio-review/ms.md

 from the economic question: How much better off are you by investing your money in a diversified portfolio instead of investing all your money in a single asset [@markowitz1952]?
-In ecology, we consider the current ecological system the diversified portfolio and a theoretical homogenous (or monoculture) system the single asset [@anderson2013].
-For example, we could ask how much more stable is a metapopulation of salmon from different streams, rivers, or watersheds (the portfolio) compared to a theoretical homogenous stream population (the single asset [@schindler2010; @carlson2011].
-Hence, to accurately measure a portfolio effect we need to predict the variability of a theoretical homogenous system --- a system that lacks the element of biodiversity we are interested in.
+In ecology, we consider the current ecological system the diversified portfolio and a theoretical homogeneous (or monoculture) system the single asset [@anderson2013].
+For example, we could ask how much more stable is a metapopulation of salmon from different streams, rivers, or watersheds (the portfolio) compared to a theoretical homogeneous stream population (the single asset [@schindler2010; @carlson2011].
+Hence, to accurately measure a portfolio effect we need to predict the variability of a theoretical homogeneous system --- a system that lacks the element of biodiversity we are interested in.
 Unfortunately, although the portfolio metaphor provides a new lens through which to view the diversity-stability relationship, on its own it remains unclear whether it provides new insights